 Mostly the people I work with, some of whom I’ve known for a very long time.
 Seth Pollock, one of the founders, and I worked together at Microsoft.
 So, I’ve known him for, let’s say twenty years or so and Shep, John Clark, and Seth Bridges for about ten years.
 And all the other people, even the very, very newbies are all great here.

 When you are in charge of Wednesday lunch, what are you most likely to order for the office and why?

 If we go out, my favorite place to go is Von’s, but that’s a bit of a hike.
 We’re getting into good weather, so it will be nice to go for a walk once in a while.
 As for ordering in?
 You know, I kind of hate that.
 It’s nice that we sit around and do our metrics meeting, or sprint planning, or whatever and share lunch together but the food is generally kind of uninspiring.
 Maybe I’m uninspired when I select.
 I think Cassandra (our Senior Product Marketing Manager) has a line on really good barbeque.
 I may ask her for advice next time I’m on point.
 I grew up in Texas, so barbecue is near and dear to my heart.

 How do you use data in your day-to-day?

-I love riding bikes and do everything from the mundane commute to and from work to big rides, including a crazy, big ride I have coming up this weekend.
+I love riding bikes and do everything from the mundane commute to and from work to big rides, including a really big ride I have coming up this weekend.
 I record everything with GPS and upload to Ride With GPS and Strava.
 I have probably about ten years of data there.
 I’m not quite sure what to do with it all.

 Interesting.
 Can you visualize any of that data?